-Winter and Eczema
+Winter and eczema

 - Use a humidifier

 - Moisturize right after you get out of the shower—petroleum jelly or thicker creams are better

-- Avoid scented lotions or laundry detergents
+- Avoid scented lotions and laundry detergents

-- Cover up as much skin as possible when going outside in the cold, dry air
+- Cover up as much skin as possible when going outside

 - Avoid wearing wool, nylon, polyester, or spandex